 As a result, tension is constantly building, ramping up and down as you explore abandoned cabins, creepy caverns, and the eerie halls of Castle Dimitrescu.

-We feel a lot more comfortable recommending Outriders to players now that its developer has addressed issues concerning loot lost due to corrupted saves.
+We feel much more at ease suggesting Outriders to players now that its creator has resolved problems related to loot lost because of corrupted saves.

 The third-person looter shooter RPG sees you controlling a space marine who acquires special powers while pursuing a mysterious signal on an alien planet brimming with enemies.